langchain-ai/langsmith-cookbook/testing-examples/README.md

 - The [Evaluating Q&A Systems with Dynamic Data](./dynamic-data/testing_dynamic_data.ipynb) notebook shows how to evaluate a Q&A pipeline when the underlying data may change over time by using an evaluator that dereferences a label at evaluation time.
 - The [Comparison Evals](./comparing-runs/comparing-qa.ipynb) notebook shows how to use labeled preference scoring to help compare two versions of a system and choose the preferred outputs.
 - For examples using LangSmith in your testing framework, such as with pytest, you can reference the following:
-    - The [LangSmith in Pytest](./testing-examples/pytest/) recipe shows how to directly evaluate your chain or LLM on a dataset and then define your own pass/fail criteria.
+    - The [LangSmith in Pytest](./pytest/) recipe shows how to directly evaluate your chain or LLM on a dataset and then define your own pass/fail criteria.
-    - The [Unit Testing with Pytest](./testing-examples/pytest-ut/) recipe shows how to write individual unit tests so that feedback and traces are all organized by test suite.
+    - The [Unit Testing with Pytest](./pytest-ut/) recipe shows how to write individual unit tests so that feedback and traces are all organized by test suite.
+- The [Evaluating Existing Runs](./adding-feedback/evaluate_runs.ipynb) notebook demonstrates how to evaluate or add automated feedback to existing run traces.
+This is useful for adding additional evaluation metrics after already conducting a test run, for adding AI-assisted feedback in monitoring projects, and for evaluating runs logged outside of python.